 These seafarers ate plenty of meat while they were at sea, but they didn’t eat any fresh fruits and vegetables.
 There was no way to preserve vegetables on a boat at that time.

 They were eating plenty of protein, but they needed more vegetables in their diet.
-Without vitamin C, your body just can’t produce or absorb collagen.
+Without vitamin C, your body just can’t produce collagen.

 Some fruits and vegetables that contain vitamin C include: